top of page

 If you’re here, there’s a good chance you’re responsible for keeping a building’s water systems safe and compliant - and you know how serious Legionella can be.

-Female civil engineer discusses flood ri
+Female civil engineer looking at schematics

 You’re in the right place.
 At Titan Water, we carry out professional Legionella risk assessments for all types of buildings and water systems.
 Our job is to identify potential risks before they become problems, and to help you stay fully compliant with current health and safety legislation.